 Initially, I felt this was a strange topic to be writing about.
 But after being asked about it several times and understanding why people were curious about whether small pots were good or bad for growing succulents, I thought it was time to address the issue.

-So whether you've just brought your indoor succulent to your home in a tiny tiny pot or you're wondering if it's a good idea to grow them like this, I've got you covered.
+So whether you've just bought your indoor succulent to your home in a tiny tiny pot or you're wondering if it's a good idea to grow them like this, I've got you covered.

 Hi, I'm Tom!